-As a basic 2-wheel-drive regular-cab Tradesman model, the 2017 Ram 1500 has a Manufacturer’s Suggested Retail Price (MSRP) of $28,490 including a $1,395 destination fee.
+As a basic 2-wheel-drive regular-cab Tradesman model, the 2018 Ram 1500 has a Manufacturer’s Suggested Retail Price (MSRP) of $28,490 including a $1,395 destination fee.
 Prices go up depending on trim level and cab/bed configuration.
-Plan to spend about $30,000 for a mid-trim truck, which includes the Express, Big Horn, Sport and Harvest trim levels.
+Plan to spend about $35,000-$40,000 for a mid-trim truck, which includes the Express, Big Horn, Sport and Harvest trim levels.
 The popular Ram Rebel model costs about $46,500 with 2-wheel drive.
 All-in as a 4-wheel-drive Limited model, the Ram 1500 can surpass $60,000.
-At these prices the Ram is in line with its Ford, Chevy and GMC rivals, and beneath the starting price of a Toyota Tundra, which has more standard equipment and a V8.
-It also undercuts the all-new Nissan Titan, which for now is being rolled out with a V8 engine and in crew-cab configuration before more trims join.
+At these prices the Ram is in line with its Ford, Chevy and GMC rivals, and beneath the starting price of a Toyota Tundra, which has more standard equipment and a standard V8.
+It also undercuts the all-new Nissan Titan.
 Before buying, check the KBB.com Fair Purchase Price to see what others in your area are paying for their new truck.
 The Ram 1500's resale value is expected to continue to trail that of the F-150 and the class-leading Toyota Tundra.

-With 11 trims, the 2017 Ram full-size truck spans from basic work truck to loaded hauler that could be mistaken for a luxury truck.
+With 11 trims, the 2018 Ram full-size truck spans from basic work truck to loaded hauler that could be mistaken for a luxury truck.
 At its most basic in Tradesman form, the new Ram comes with a locking tailgate, automatic headlights, a tilt -- but not telescoping -- steering wheel, air conditioning, and a basic 6-speaker radio with USB and auxiliary inputs.
 Note that you'll have to crank your own window and manually adjust the mirrors.
 If you want more than a very basic work truck, we recommend climbing trims or opting for a quad-cab or crew-cab version, which includes more amenities.
 A rearview camera is also standard.

 Under the Hood